Cluny Brown: Plot

 Andrew, who had a row with Cream in London, is shocked to find that Cream is a guest at the Carmel residence the following day.
 Belinski persuades Cream to let Brown, her personal maid, off the rest of the evening so she may attend Mrs. Wilson's birthday party, where Wilson may announce his engagement to Brown.
 When something goes awry with the plumbing during the Wilsons' party, Brown cannot resist the chance to show her skill at plumbing and bangs loudly and disruptively with a wrench on the offending pipe until it is fixed, startling the Wilsons and their guests.
 Mrs. Wilson, expressing her disapproval, promptly retires for the night, and the guests, sensing that things have gone wrong, leave just as suddenly and quickly; Mr. Wilson is exasperated and has second thoughts about his intentions with Cluny Brown.

 That evening, Belinski enters Cream's bedroom, asking her to be nicer to Andrew, but Cream threatens to scream if he doesn't leave, and when he praises, she screams.
 A furious Andrew believes Belinski was up to no good, but Lady Carmel orders her son to go straight to bed.
 In Cream's room, Lady Carmel tells her she ought to marry Andrew and Cream agrees to tell him so in the morning.
 The next morning, Andrew decides he will settle the score with a fight, but Belinski manages to charm him and it all ends peacefully.

 Since the birthday party, Brown has been sick in bed, while Belinski suddenly announces his departure.
 He asks Maile to give Brown his parting present and wishes Brown well with Mr. Wilson.
-Just after Belinski leaves, Brown rushes out and rushed to catch up with him at the train station.
+Just after Belinski leaves, Brown rushes out and rushes to catch up with him at the train station.
 She reveals that while Mr. Wilson was disappointed by her behavior that night, he will ask his mother to give her another chance.
 Instead, Belinski ushers her onto the train.
 He professes his love to her, promising that to support both of them, he will write a best-selling murder mystery.
 They embrace and kiss.